paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-043-qualified-pension-etc-plans.md

 Subsec. (b)(2).
 Pub.
 L. 94–455, § 1501(b)(8)(C), inserted “or 220” after “under section 219” and “the taxable year and” before “all prior taxable years” and struck out provisions relating to the treatment of contributions out of individual retirement accounts, annuities or bonds to which section 408(d)(4) applied.

 Subsec. (c).
 Pub.
 L. 94–455, § 1904(a)(22)(B), substituted “subsection (a)(2)” for “subsection (a)(3)” in provisions preceding par.
 (1).

+#### Effective Date of 2025 Amendment
+Amendment by Pub.
+L. 119–21 applicable to taxable years beginning after Dec.
+31, 2025, see section 70204(e) of Pub.
+L. 119–21, set out as an Effective Date note under [section 128 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-128).

 #### Effective Date of 2022 Amendment
 Amendment by Pub.
 L. 117–328 effective as if included in the section of div.
 O of Pub.
 L. 116–94 to which the amendment relates, see section 401(c) of Pub.
 L. 117–328, set out as a note under [section 72 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-72).